erigontech/erigon/TESTING.md

 ./build/bin/rpcdaemon --private.api.addr 192.168.1.1:9090 --http.addr 192.168.1.1 --http.port 8545 --http.api eth,debug,trace
 ```

-Note that if turbo-geth and RPC daemon are running on the same computer, they can also communicate via loopback (`localhost`, `127.0.0.1`) interface.
+Note that if Erigon and RPC daemon are running on the same computer, they can also communicate via loopback (`localhost`, `127.0.0.1`) interface.
 To
-make this happen, pass `--private.api.addr localhost:9090` or `--private.api.addr 127.0.0.1:9090` to both turbo-geth and RPC daemon.
+make this happen, pass `--private.api.addr localhost:9090` or `--private.api.addr 127.0.0.1:9090` to both Erigon and RPC daemon.
 Also note that
-choice of the port `9090` is arbitrary, it can be any port free port number, as long as the value matches in turbo-geth and RPC daemon.
+choice of the port `9090` is arbitrary, it can be any port free port number, as long as the value matches in Erigon and RPC daemon.

 On the second computer (or on the same computer, but using different directories and port numbers), the same combination of processes is launched,
 but from the `master` branch or the tag that is being tested: